learex-zz/macOS-eGPU/README.md

 # macOS-eGPU
-Setup/Update/Uninstall Nvidia eGPU Support on a mac with macOS Sierra (10.12) or High Sierra (10.13).
+Setup/Update/Uninstall NVIDIA eGPU Support on a mac with macOS Sierra (10.12) or High Sierra (10.13).

 ## Howto
 Simply execute the following Terminal command: